-When you do not specify templates to use using the template, sub_menu_template, or sub_menu_templates arguments template tag arguments, wagtailmenus looks in a list of gradually less specific paths until it finds an appropriate template to use.
-If you're familiar with Django, you'll probably already be familiar with this concept.
-Essentially, you can easily override the default menu templates by putting your custom templates in a preferred location within your project.
+When use don't use template or sub_menu_template arguments to explicitly specify templates for each tag, wagtailmenus looks in a list of gradually less specific paths for templates to use.
+If you're familiar with Django, you'll probably already be familiar with this approach.
+Essentially, you can override existing menu templates or add custom ones simply by putting them at a preferred location within your project.